mist64/extract-adf/README.md

 ### Version 1.0, 2008, Michael Steil

+Original version for extracting the leftover files on the Kickstart 1.0 disk.

 ### Version 2.0, 2011, Sigurbjorn B. Larusson

 * Hack to restore the file path and to pass the adf file and start sector/end sector used as an argument.
 This makes it possible to use on any OFS adf file and on HD OFS floppies and to tune where to start and end the process for any other purpose